viabdon/viabdon/README.md

 - 👋 Hi, I’m @viabdon
-- 👀 I’m interested in gamemaking, backend development and data analysis with Python.
+- 👀 I’m interested in gamemaking, AI and data analysis with Python.
 - 🌱 I’m currently learning Godot and Unreal Engine 5
 - 💞️ I’m looking to collaborate on small projects that help me learn!
 - 📫 How to reach me: viabdon04@gmail.com